80 Examples of Onomatopoeia: Sound Words List (With Pictures & Example Sentences)

 : used to represent an expression of intense or sudden pain.

-Example sentence Ow!
+Example in a sentence Ow!
 You threw the ball so hard at me.

 48. Pitter-Patter